hucatherine7/calculator/README.md

 ## In Class Activity 2

-This program runs unit tests on adding a subtracting various numbers
+This program resembles the functionality of a calculator and runs unit tests on those values.
+Those numbers can be added, subtracted, multiplied, or divided.